brandonmowat/react-chat-ui/README.md

 - SUPER easy to use
 - Multiple user grouping (try it out in the demo)

-### !!Use at own risk!!
-This project is still in the VERY early stages of development.
+Keep in mind that this project is still in the early stages of development.
 If you encounter a bug or have a feature request, please create an issue and/or tweet at me [here](http://twitter.com/brandonmowat).

 ### Installation
 `npm install react-chat-ui --save`